 The Dallas brain injury lawyers of The Wilhite Law Firm have seen firsthand the impact a brain injury can have on a person’s life and livelihood.
-As a Dallas brain injury attorney, our firm has extensive experience handling complex brain injury cases in Dallas.
+As a catastrophic injury attorney, our firm has extensive experience handling complex brain injury cases in Dallas.
 You may be facing weeks, months, or even years of expensive treatment and recovery.
 Once you have reached maximum medical improvement, you might still be forced to deal with the lasting physical and emotional effects of a severe brain injury.

 Table Of Contents